Netting History, Family Crest & Coats of Arms

 The first record of the family was Henry Knighton (Cnitthon) ( fl.
 1363) the English historical compiler and canon of St. Mary's Abbey, Leicester.
 His name, Henricus Cnitthon is found in three books of the time.

-Important Dates for the Netting family
+Early History of the Netting family

 This web page shows only a small excerpt of our Netting research.
 Another 89 words (6 lines of text) covering the years 1170 and 1296 are included under the topic Early Netting History in all our PDF Extended History products and printed products wherever possible.